mesoform/concierge-app-playbook/README.md

 application container
 1. create-concierge-app: This submodule role takes the variables, scripts and any files needed for your application and constructs the necessary application configuration files (if using templates) and orchestration files for managing the lifecycle of your application.
-1. create-concierge-image: Constructs our Dockerfile and builds our image.
+1. create-concierge-image: Constructs your Dockerfile and builds your image.
 1. create-concierge-tests: Performs basic system tests, integration to service discovery and event management.
 Plus any user-defined application tests